nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

 #### Example:

-TODO: Retype good & bad code exmple
+TODO: Retype good & bad code exmple(explain below encapsulation example)

 #### Why you should use Inheritance?
 - [x] :one: You will be able to re-use your code